Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• The maximum time in days below previous high water mark over 5 years of Arm is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of days in the last 5 years of Arm, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: